janabdullah96/FS-Mod1-Proj/README.md

 **Description: Our client has created a new movie studio, but need's consultation to help them better understand this new market they are entering.
 In this project, we explore and analyze movie-related data to provide insights on ideal movie characteristics that contribute to success.**

 ### Datasets
 For this project, we use the provided datasets in .csv and .tsv format from IMDB, TMDB, and TN databases.
-We store all these databases in a SQLITE databases for ease of access and querying
+We store all these datasets in a SQLITE databases for ease of access and querying

 ### Modules